nengcheng/hopkins_test/README.md

-This is a script of k-means clustering.
+This R script is used for clutering tendancy test using hopkins test.